prashanttriple/prashanttriple.github.io/README.md

-## Value Condo and Coop picks for Buyers
+## Value Condo and Coop properties for Buyers in today's market
-### We combined several Data Science and Machine learning models to identify some of the best value for money quality properties available now in NYC.
+### We combined several of our Data Science and Machine learning models to identify some of the best value for money properties available now in NYC.

 <iframe src="https://public.tableau.com/views/Value_Buyers_v0_1/Value?:showVizHome=no&:embed=true" width="1400" height="1200"></iframe>